northeastern-rc/rc-public-documentation/docs/source/classroom/class_guide.md

 ### Open OnDemand

-We have several widely-used applications available on the Open OnDemand (OOD) website including, Jupyterlab Notebook, Rstudio, Matlab, GaussView and more.
+We have have interactive versions of several widely-used applications available on the [Open OnDemand](https://rc.northeastern.edu/ood/) including, Jupyterlab Notebook, Rstudio, Matlab, GaussView and more.

 You can login to the Open OnDemand website via the link below.